miniblog/engine/doc/content.md

 ## Blurb

 Miniblog will automatically attempt to display the article `content/Article/blurb.md` at the top of the homepage.
 This article is called "blurb" because it is intended to provide an overview of the site's content.
+As such, its title will not be automatically displayed; this is because the blurb is printed directly beneath the main heading on the homepage&mdash;to which that content effectively belongs.